11 trailing houseplants to beautify any room

 east/North facing windows

-The Peperomia (aka Peperomia spp.), part of the Piperaceae family, is a charming low light houseplant plant that has thick, glossy leaves that come in various shapes and patterns: from heart-shaped to rippled, and colors ranging from deep green to variegated silver and red.
 We have placed it in our east-facing reading room where it thrives in indirect light.
 Peperomia is non-toxic to pets.
-Its care level is manageable, needing watering only when the soil feels dry to the touch – typically every 1-2 weeks.
 This plant reaches about 6-12 inches in height.
 We’ve styled ours in a sleek ceramic planter that complements its modern appeal, but this will also look amazing in a hanging planter!
+This is one of the best trailing plants for shelves!

-Care tip: Water your Peperomia every 1-2 weeks.
-Place it in medium bright, indirect light, such as an east-facing room.
-Watch for yellowing leaves, which can indicate overwatering
+• Place it in medium bright, indirect light, such as an east-facing room.

-Propagation tip: Cut a healthy leaf with at least one inch of stem and place it in water.
-Use a jar that allows the stem to be submerged while the leaf stays above water.
-Roots should start forming in 2-3 weeks.
+• Roots should start forming in 2-3 weeks.
 Transfer to well-draining potting soil once roots are 1-2 inches long

-Symbolism and zodiac signs: symbolizes friendship and positive energy.
+• Symbolizes friendship and positive energy.
 It is a perfect match for the sociable and caring Libra

 Pros and cons